-It is possible for a Business major to be completed with no concentration, by completing any 4 ABEMIS courses (2 of them BUS courses) in addition to the required courses.
+It is possible for a Business major to be completed with no concentration, by completing any 4 accounting, business, or economics courses (2 of them BUS courses) in addition to the required courses.

 Students may also choose to complete one or more of the four concentration areas: finance, marketing, management, or entrepreneurial studies.